VictorSyntez/governance/docs/gf_controlled/member_technical_policies.md

 ## 7. Node Selection Algorithm
 1. The TSC will take direction from the Canadian Credential Network Board of Directors, or a designated Canadian Credential Network Workgroup, regarding the configuration parameters associated with the deployment of the Node Selection Algorithm.
-1. The selection of active Validator Nodes at any point in time, at least on the BBU, MUST be governed by the Node Selection Algorithm.
+1. The selection of active Validator Nodes at any point in time, at least on the CCNU, MUST be governed by the Node Selection Algorithm.
 2. Non-technical inputs or policy decisions implemented by the Node Selection Algorithm MUST be approved by the Canadian Credential Network Board of Directors.
 3. At any point in time, the Node Selection Algorithm MUST represent the TSC’s best efforts at designing an algorithm that applies the Core Principles of the Canadian Credential Network Governance Framework.
 Recognizing the inherent tension and tradeoffs between some of the Core Principles, the design of this algorithm should give priority to balancing:

 	1. The Decentralization by Design principles, in particular the principles of Diffuse Trust and High Availability.
 See *Diversity Goals* below.
 	1. The Security by Design principles, in particular the principles of System Diversity and Secure Failure.
 See *Diversity Goals* below.

-4. A human-readable, understandable, and explainable description of the current design of the algorithm as approved by the TSC MUST be published by the TSC in the official Canadian Credential Network Foundation Code Repository and made visible to all Stewards via a web page on the Canadian Credential Network website.
+4. A human-readable, understandable, and explainable description of the current design of the algorithm as approved by the TSC MUST be published by the TSC in the official Canadian Credential Network Code Repository and made visible to all Stewards via a web page on the Canadian Credential Network website.

 ## 8. Reporting Policies
 1. A Steward MUST report to the responsible Canadian Credential Network Governing Body any substantive change to the configuration or location of a Node within five (5) business days of the change.

 ## 9. Diversity Goals
-While the *Node Selection Algorithm* will be *tuned* from time-to-time to address Performance as well as Decentralization Security by Design principles, the following diversity guidelines SHOULD be considered:
+While the *Node Selection Algorithm* will be *tuned* from time-to-time to address Performance as well as Decentralization and Security by Design principles, the following diversity guidelines SHOULD be considered:

 | Concern | Policy |
 | --- | --- |